 WARNING!
 The declarations of co-ownership published before the coming into force of the new Civil Code of Quebec in 1994 (generally) provided that the budget should be adopted by the general meeting of co-owners.
 The Court of Appeal however recognized that it was for the Board of Directors to decide on the final content of the budget.
 In this case, the declaration of co-ownership included a provision that in the event of a conflict between the said declaration and the law, the latter took precedence.
 Section 1072 of the Civil Code of Québec specifically recognizes the competence of the Board of Directors to adopt the budget following consultation of the general meeting.

-Balance sheet (financial statement) Common expenses (condo fees) Consultation of the Meeting of the co-owners Consultative vote Contingency fund Contingency fund study Financial period Financial statements Forecast annual budget Income statement Items on the agenda Note on the general terms and conditions of any proposed contract or planned work Notice of assessment Operating budget Self-Insurance Fund Special assessment Statement of debts and claims Treasurer Written resolution
+Balance sheet (financial statement) Common expenses (condo fees) Consultation of the Meeting of the co-owners Consultative vote Contingency fund Contingency fund study Financial period Financial statements Forecast annual budget Income statement Items on the agenda Note on the general terms and conditions of any proposed contract or planned work Notice of assessment Operating budget Resolution in writing Self-Insurance Fund Special assessment Statement of debts and claims Treasurer